conjurer-rich/fast-flow-flywheel/pages/about.md

 ## Our mission

-The Fast Flow Flywheel was created to help organizations systematically improve their value delivery by making data-driven decisions about team structures and boundaries.
+The Fast Flow Flywheel™️ was created to help organizations systematically improve their value delivery by making data-driven decisions about team structures and boundaries.
 We believe that better flow leads to better outcomes for organizations, teams, and individuals.

 ## Our story